GraphQLGuide/book/text/bg.md

 We can store session secrets and signed tokens in either localStorage or cookies, which have different pros and cons:

-- **Size**: Cookies can’t be larger than 4KB, and in some cases we might want to store more data than that in our token, in which case we’d need to use localStorage.
+- **Size**: Cookies can’t be larger than 4KB, and, in some cases, we might want to store more than 4 KB of data in our token, in which case we’d need to use localStorage.
 - **Flexibility**: Data you put in localStorage can be managed by client-side JavaScript and sent to any domain, whereas cookies can only be set by the server and can only be shared among subdomains.
-- **XSS**: Cookies are set by the server and can be configured to not be accessible from client-side JS, so they can’t be accessed by [XSS attacks](https://en.wikipedia.org/wiki/Cross-site_scripting).
+- **XSS**: Cookies are set by the server and can be configured to be inaccessible from client-side JS, so they can’t be read by [XSS attacks](https://en.wikipedia.org/wiki/Cross-site_scripting).
 Data stored in localStorage is vulnerable to XSS because it can be read by any JS running on your page (from any source allowed by your [CSP](https://en.wikipedia.org/wiki/Content_Security_Policy)).
 - **CSRF**: Cookies are vulnerable to [CSRF attacks](https://en.wikipedia.org/wiki/Cross-site_request_forgery), whereas localStorage is not.

 While the XSS issue is a serious concern, a common mitigation is setting short expirations, and for applications without strict security requirements, we again recommend using whichever method is easier to set up.